ZubeBox/Better-Tab/README.md

 Better Tab is open source, which means you can inspect the source code and edit it any way you'd like.

+You may fork this repository anyway you like.

 ## How To Install

 You can use `git clone` to install Better Tab, for example, you type: `git clone https://github.com/ZubeBox/Better-Tab` in the terminal, or you can simply download the .ZIP file.